 Uncertainties Remain

-Another big uncertainty is the availability of labor.
-Everywhere you look, there are help wanted signs – in the windows of stores, restaurants, and offices of all types.
+A big uncertainty is the availability of labor.
 Nonprofits are no exception.
 Those who relied upon volunteer labor find themselves searching for help as many have decided not to risk in-person exposure for volunteer work.
 Others simply cannot find qualified candidates for open positions and feel they can’t expand or grow until that gap is closed.

 Nonprofit Accounting with AccuFund Prepares You for Growth